-Arthritis can be a very painful and debilitating disease that makes even the simplest tasks difficult such as walking and using stairs.
-Read on to find out more about arthritis.
+Arthritis is a painful and debilitating joint disease that makes even the simplest activities of daily living difficult to carry out such as walking, using the stairs, getting dressed, preparing a meal or holding a mobile phone.
+Read on to find out more about this condition, what causes it and what its common symptoms are.

 - Juvenile arthritis